dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-cose-key-jwk-hpke-kem.md

 The restrictions on the use of existing common key parameters in a COSE_Key for the HPKE KEM are as follows:

-- alg(3): The parameter MUST be one of the following values if specified.
-If omitted, it MUST be treated as HPKE-v1-Base(T.B.D.).
+- alg(3): The parameter MUST be present and contains one of the following values:
   - HPKE-v1-Base (T.B.D.)
   - HPKE-v1-PSK (T.B.D.)
   - HPKE-v1-Auth (T.B.D.)